Michelin star restaurants Dubai: 18 Michelin-approved restaurants in Dubai

 2022 was the first year that the Michelin Guide handed out awards in the United Arab Emirates - a landmark moment for restaurants in Dubai, which is now recognised as one of the best food cities in the world, alongside the likes of London, Paris, New York, Tokyo and beyond.
 Some of those Michelin stars were awarded to restaurants run by chefs that have been well-recognised by the guide in the past - French chef Yannick Alleno can add two more stars to his extensive collection, as can legendary Italian chef Massimo Bottura for his work at Torno Subito.

-We've rounded up all the restaurants below that were recognised in the inaugural Michelin Guide Dubai 2022, as well as a few notable restaurants run by famous chefs that hold Michelin stars elsewhere.
+We've rounded up all the restaurants below that were recognised in the inaugural Michelin Guide Dubai 2022 and the subsequent 2023 awards, as well as a few notable restaurants run by famous chefs that hold Michelin stars elsewhere.
 Take a look and plan your next meal!

 The biggest accolade any Michelin restaurant in Dubai has is two stars.
-Reserved for special occasions and blow-out dining, this culinary duo are where to head when you really want to impress.
+Reserved for special occasions and blow-out dining, this culinary trio are where to head when you really want to impress.

 Il Ristorante - Niko Romito